Output Formats

 // Or return as JSON API response

-Uses one class for schema definition and a different class for the output object.
+Uses one class for the schema definition and a different class for the output object.

 class UserProfile {